secnnet/PA200-Config-Snapshots/README.md

 # PA200 Config Snapshots

-### Palo Alto PA-200 Firewall Configuration Repository
+### Palo Alto Firewall Configuration Repository

-This repository contains a collection of XML configuration files for the Palo Alto Networks PA-200 firewall, aimed at enhancing network security and implementing best practices.
-These configurations address various security topics to protect your network infrastructure.
+This repository houses XML configuration files for my Palo Alto Networks PA-200 firewall.
+I am always striving to strengthen network security and implement best practises.
+These configurations address a variety of security topics in order to safeguard my personal network infrastructure, which is essentially my lab network where I conduct numerous security lab tasks and security research.

 ## Overview

-The Palo Alto PA-200 is a next-generation firewall that provides advanced security features and capabilities.
-This repository aims to share XML configuration files that demonstrate best security practices for the PA-200 firewall.
+The Palo Alto Palo Alto is a next-generation firewall that provides advanced security features and capabilities.
+This repository aims to share XML configuration files that demonstrate best security practices for the Palo Alto firewall.

 ## Configuration Files